St Melangell's Church: Restoration efforts

 By the 1980s the church had once again deteriorated and was in danger of demolition.
 At the same time, Paul Davies, the parish priest of Meifod, bought a cottage near the church with his wife following her recovery from cancer.
 Davies was licensed by the diocese to look after the church on a voluntary basis; under his care, a cancer help centre was started out of their cottage and a complete restoration was undertaken.
 Work began in 1989, during which the apse was rebuilt and the shrine moved to the chancel.
 The medieval effigies were moved to the chancel as well, and the furnishings of the church were repaired and rearranged.
 The church had no electricity or heating, and was still lit with oil lamps; electricity was installed in the church for the first time during the restoration.
 A service of thanksgiving, attended by the Archbishop of Wales Alwyn Rice Jones, was held on 27 May 1992 in commemoration of the restoration work.

 After the death of Paul Davies in 1994, his wife Evelyn took over and continued to develop the shrine's ministries, becoming the first "shrine guardian" of Pennant Melangell.
 Evelyn Davies was succeeded in the position, which oversees the ministries of the church, by Linda Mary Edwards in 2003 and Lynette Norman in 2011.
-The current shrine guardian is Christine Browne, appointed to the position in 2016.
+Since her appointment in 2016, the shrine guardian has been Christine Browne.